 My wife and I both agree: New Orleans is our favourite city so far.
 That dirty, old, poverty-stricken, beautiful, amazing, noisy, delicious gem.
 That chaotic, bustling, masterpiece of human culture is a living entity like no other.
 Yes, Rue Bourbon is a bit cheesy after a few nights, but who cares?
-There’s so much more than one street to discover.
+There’s so much more to discover than just one street.

 Yes, it has some dark alleys and seedy sections you don’t want to end up in because they’re dangerous.
 And, sure, it has drug problems (we saw homeless people smoking crack in broad daylight more than once), and issues with crime and violence, but those can easily be avoided by not making stupid decisions resulting in unfavourable outcomes.
 Same as any other city.